-Topics covered in this course include the function concept, polynomial, rational, exponential, logarithmic, rapid review of trigonometric and inverse trigonometric functions, solving equations and systems of equations, curve sketching, complex numbers, coordinate geometry and conic sections.
+Topics covered in this course include the function concept, polynomial, rational, exponential, logarithmic, rapid review of trigonometric and inverse trigonometric functions, solving equations, curve sketching, complex numbers, coordinate geometry and conic sections.
 The prevailing theme is applications and graphical solutions.

 (A requirement that must be completed before taking this course.)

 - MATH 113 with a minimum grade of 2.0 and

 - MATH 119 with a minimum grade of 2.0 or

 - Minimum score of 23 ACT-Math, 29 SAT-Math, 63 CPT-College-Level Math or 260 NGA-Advanced Algebra and Functions.

 - MATH 129 is recommended for engineering, science and math majors.

 Upon successful completion of the course, the student should be able to:

 - Graph the elementary functions, including linear, quadratic, cubic, absolute value, square root, cube root and reciprocal functions, without a calculator.

 - Apply the standard geometric transformations of stretching, shrinking and translating to the elementary functions.